-The Department of Public Safety is no longer accepting applications for seasonal park rangers for 2013.
+The Department of Public Safety is no longer accepting applications for seasonal park rangers to patrol county parks this summer.
+The application deadline has passed.

 Uniformed park rangers work under the supervision of county police officers to maintain a safe and enjoyable atmosphere in the county’s parks.
 They assist park users, provide information on park rules and procedures, help in searches for lost children, perform basic first aid on occasion and make regular security checks of buildings and facilities.